Aliman00/tekaohswg.github.io/new.md

 ![](assets/images/new/020.PNG)

 With both these connections created, close this window.
 Your two new connections will now appear on the list on the left-hand side.
 Double-click on `system@swg` to connect as `system`.
-Then, click on `File -> Open...` and in the file explorer, click `Home` and open the file `swgusr.sql` that you downloaded earlier.
+Then, click on `File -> Open...` and in the file explorer, open the file `/home/swg/swg-prepare/swgusr.sql`.
 This will load a series of SQL statements into SQL Developer.
 Press `F5` to run the script, and click `OK` on the confirmation window to confirm that you want to use the `system@swg` connection.

 ![](assets/images/new/021.PNG)